-January 15, 2015
+January 12, 2018

-The Annual Meeting of Stockholders of Northern Technologies International Corporation, a Delaware corporation, will be held at NTIC's corporate executive offices located at 4201 Woodland Road, Circle Pines, Minnesota 55014, beginning at 4:00 p.m., Central Standard Time, on Thursday, January 15, 2015, for the following purposes:
+The Annual Meeting of Stockholders of Northern Technologies International Corporation, a Delaware corporation, will be held at NTIC's corporate executive offices located at 4201 Woodland Road, Circle Pines, Minnesota 55014, beginning at 2:00 p.m., Central Standard Time, on Friday, January 12, 2018, for the following purposes:

 - 1. To elect seven persons to serve as directors until our next annual meeting of stockholders or until their respective successors are elected and qualified. - 2.
 To approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the accompanying proxy statement. - 3.
-To ratify the selection of Baker Tilly Virchow Krause, LLP as our independent registered public accounting firm for the fiscal year ending August 31, 2015. - 4.
+To ratify the selection of Baker Tilly Virchow Krause, LLP as our independent registered public accounting firm for the fiscal year ending August 31, 2018. - 4.
+To approve an amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 10,000,000 to 15,000,000. - 5.
 To transact such other business as may properly come before the meeting or any adjournment of the meeting.

-Only stockholders of record at the close of business on November 19, 2014 will be entitled to notice of, and to vote at, the meeting and any adjournments thereof.
-A stockholder list will be available at our corporate offices beginning January 5, 2015 during normal business hours for examination by any stockholder registered on NTIC's stock ledger as of the record date, November 19, 2014, for any purpose germane to the Annual Meeting.
+Only stockholders of record at the close of business on November 17, 2017 will be entitled to notice of, and to vote at, the meeting and any adjournments thereof.
+A stockholder list will be available at our corporate offices beginning January 2, 2018 during normal business hours for examination by any stockholder registered on NTIC's stock ledger as of the record date, November 17, 2017, for any purpose germane to the Annual Meeting.